 Some of the networks we provide are:

-- Buddiesóbefore you commence in January, we will pair you up with a current graduate.
+- Your Buddies—before you commence in January, we will pair you up with a current graduate.
 Your buddy can help answer any questions about starting work, show you around when you arrive and help you access resources and networks.

-- The Recruitment Teamówe will assist you with your relocation to Canberra and support and guide you throughout the year.
+- The Recruitment Team—we will assist you with your relocation to Canberra and support and guide you throughout the year.

-- Learning and Development Teamóonce you commence the program your primary contacts will be in this team, which looks after all of your training and development needs and organises lots of events for the graduate cohort.
+- The Graduate—once you commence the program your primary contacts will be in this team, which looks after all of your training and development needs and organises lots of events for the graduate cohort.

-- Your teamósome teams are small while others are quite large.
-Within your team you will have a supervisor who can support you in your day-to-day work.
+- Your team—some teams are small while others are quite large.
+Throughout your rotations, your team supervisor will support you in your day-to-day work.